 - 6.1.
 All FMAT staff have a responsibility to: - 6.1.1.
-Understand the FMAT Medical Conditions Policy. - 6.1.2.
+Understand the FMAT Medical Conditions Policy, and their role in its implementation. - 6.1.2.
 Know which students have medical needs/Individual health care/management plans in their class; understand the nature of the condition and what to do should the student need extra attention. - 6.1.3.
 Know that medication, should usually only be administered in an appropriate designated place by staff who have appropriate training, except in an emergency situation. - 6.1.4.
 Allow all students to have immediate access to their emergency medication. - 6.1.5.
-Ensure that students with medical conditions are not excluded unnecessarily from activities they wish to take part in. - 6.1.6.
+Ensure that reasonable adjustments are in place so that students with medical conditions can, as far as possible, be included in school activities. - 6.1.6.
 Be aware of the potential triggers, signs and symptoms of common medication conditions and know what to do in an emergency. - 6.1.7.
-Be aware that medical conditions can affect a student's learning and therefore will provide appropriate extra support as necessary.
-For example, teachers will provide work for students who are unwell, as appropriate. - 6.1.8.
+Be aware that medical conditions can affect a student's learning.
+Staff should make reasonable adjustments and provide appropriate extra support as necessary. - 6.1.8.
 First aiders will give immediate help to casualties with common injuries or illnesses and those arising from specific hazards within the academy.
 The first aid statement gives further information regarding this.